boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/spline-area-chart.md

 #### Filtering data

 You can filter the data to be displayed in the funnel chart by using the `Filter` option.
-For more details, refer to [filter](/visualizing-data/working-with-widgets/configuring-widget-filters/).
+For more details, refer to the [filter](/visualizing-data/working-with-widgets/configuring-widget-filters/).

 ![Configuring widget filters](/static/assets/visualizing-data/visualization-widgets/images/spline-area-chart/widget-filters.png)